 Take time to wonder… Edinburgh is a lovely city.
 From a living perspective, it is important to take a walk around the surrounding areas and really get your bearings.
 Find cute cafes you like or shortcuts to the train station.
 After 3 years I am still finding hidden places that we have run out of time to visit.
 I always made an effort to make at least 1 day a week to visit a new place in the city or surrounding area.
 You really do need to make the most of it and not put it off.
 Before you know it, you will be graduated!

 Phone home if you need to!
 You can be very content moving out but still feel homesick every so often.
 I text my parents throughout the day to keep them updated to tell them very minor things and to check up on everyone and everything at home (more often than not to get updated pictures of the dogs…).
 It is important to find that balance so you do not get homesick.

 Get your stationary kitted out!
 Get organised before you start your course as it will make it easier when the workload begins to pile up.

 Icebreakers!
 If you are moving in with people.
 Remember, everyone else is in the exact same boat as you so will probably be just as nervous, if not more.
 Be open about what you like and there is absolutely no point in being anything but yourself because you are gonna be living with these people for a year!

 Plan to budget!
 This ends up stressing people out and it is shame when people need to miss out on things.
-I will be adding a separate post on how to help balance your dolla!
+Read separate post on how to help balance your dolla here.